cmcqueen/cobs-python/README.rst

 Supported Python Versions
 -------------------------

-Python >= 2.4 and 3.x are supported, and have both a C extension and a pure Python implementation.
+Python >= 3.6 are supported, and have both a C extension and a pure Python implementation.

-Python versions < 2.4 might work, but have not been tested.
-Python 3.0 has also not been tested.
+Python versions < 3.6 might work, but have not been tested.

 ------------